Salvation Army of Savannah serves hundreds of Thanksgiving meals

 It takes many hands to dish out the meals.
 Dozens of volunteers donate their time, including Mercy Mondt and her family.
 She said it feels good to do something for others.

 “It’s pretty humbling I would say,” said volunteer Mercy Mondt.
-“To me it feels like I’m doing such a small thing like and to see that it means that much even to do just a small thing it puts me in my place.”
+“To me, it feels like I’m doing such a small thing…and to see that it means that much even to do just a small thing, it puts me in my place.”